 Seat: Vice President

-Scholarship applications are published each year in the December/January issue of the Hunting Retriever magazine.
+Scholarship applications are published each year in the December/January issue of the Hunting Retriever magazine and can also be found in the Resources Library.
 Applications are accepted January through April and available scholarships are awarded at the Hunting Retriever Club Inc. annual Board of Directors meeting in June

 The HRC Foundation is sustained by the generous contributions of our members and corporate sponsors.
 There are several ways you can contribute to this worthwhile organization.